KIT-MBS/distruct/README.md

 ## Installation Instructions

 First install NetworKit following the instructions in their [homepage](https://networkit.iti.kit.edu).
+Make sure you can
+import networkit
+without error.
+Sometimes there are issues with automatically installing all dependenicies.
+Simply install missing packages manually.

 Install cython, Biopython and lxml.
 Install *diSTruct* with